 Many Native American cultures consider eagle feathers to be spiritually significant.
 They believe that as eagles soar in the sky, they have a special connection with the Creator.
 Their feathers represent honesty, truth, strength, courage, wisdom, power, and freedom.
 The federal government has long recognized the importance of eagle feathers for Native American religious and spiritual beliefs.
 In Native American communities, individuals are honored with the gift of an eagle feather to mark an important accomplishment such as a graduation.

-As a member of the (insert your tribe name here) tribal nation, I am writing to request that I be permitted to exercise my federally protected religious right and cultural heritage in this way on graduation day.
+As a member of the (insert your tribe’s name here) tribal nation, I am writing to notify you of my intent to exercise my federally protected religious right and cultural heritage in this way on graduation day.

 2. Share the legal reasons that Native Americans are permitted to possess and wear eagle feathers (other groups are prohibited from doing so by federal law).

 I am enclosing a flyer written in 2015 by the attorneys at the Native American Rights Fund, a national non-profit organization specializing in Indian Law and titled: Wearing Eagle Feathers at Graduation: A Guide for Schools.
 This guide explains the religious and ceremonial significance of wearing eagle feathers at events such as graduations, as well as how and why federal law recognizes the sacredness of eagle feathers to tribal nations and the right of tribal members to wear them.

 I plan to participate in my cultural traditions while participating in your institution’s graduation ceremony, as provided for in federal laws including:

 - the U.S. Constitution Article I and Amendment XIV;

 - the Religious Freedom Restoration Act of 1993;